developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 -8<- "docs/codes/0011/fluxcd-secrets/outputs.tf"
 ```

-Notice that we're defining two providers with [differing aliases].
-For that,
+Notice that we're defining two providers with [differing aliases] for our
-there are a couple of worthy notes to mention:
+GitHub provider.
+For that, there are a couple of worthy notes to mention:

 1. We are using GitHub CLI for the API authentication of our TF code to the
    GitHub.
 The main and default provider we use is `developer-friendly`
    organization and the other is `developer-friendly-bot` normal user.
-You
-   can easily switch profiles using `gh auth switch -u USERNAME` command.
 2. The [GitHub Deploy Key] creation API call is something even an organization
    account can do.
 But for the creation of the [User GPG Key], we need to
-   send the requests from a non-organization account, i.e., a normal user.
+   send the requests from a non-organization account, i.e., a normal user; that
+   is the reason for using two providers instead of one.
+You could argue that
+   we could create all resources using the normal account, however, we are
+   employing the principle of least privilege here.
 3. For the GitHub CLI authentication to work, beside the CLI installation, you
    need to grant your CLI access to your GitHub account.
 You can see the
    command and its resulting screenshot below: